Origin of cosmological neutrino mass bounds: background $\textit{versus}$ perturbations: Formalism

 with primes derivatives with respect to conformal time, $a$ the scale factor, $G$ Newton's constant, and $\rho_i$ the background energy density of the species $i$ (we include photons, baryons, cold dark matter, neutrinos and a cosmological constant).
 This is the only equation where neutrinos modify the background evolution of the Universe.

 The time dependence of the neutrino energy density $\rho_\nu$ is, in turn, governed by the covariant conservation of the neutrino stress-energy tensor

 with $w_\nu \equiv P_\nu / \rho_\nu$ the neutrino equation of state and $P_\nu$ the neutrino pressure.
-That is, the cosmological impact of neutrinos at the background level is fully determined by their energy density at an initial time (usually parametrized in terms of $N_\mathrm{eff}$) and their equation of state, which controls how fast $\rho_\nu$ dilutes.
+The cosmological impact of neutrinos at the background level is fully determined by their initial energy density (usually parametrized by $N_\mathrm{eff}$) and their equation of state, which controls how fast $\rho_\nu$ dilutes.

 Differences among particle physics models enter when specifying $w_\nu$.
 For massive, non-interacting neutrinos that decoupled while being relativistic,

 with $p$ linear momentum, $m_\nu$ each neutrino mass and